Durgasravanipenumaka/CPP/Notes.md

 While opeartor is overloaded its the responsibility of the developer to makesure that functionality,priority and associavity is not changed.

-Compiler suplies a hidden pointer called "this" in every member function of a class except in static member function,
+Compiler suplies a hidden pointer called "this" in every member function of a class except in static member function.

 "this" pointer holds the address of the calling object.